cmordi/Vaccine-Scheduler/README.md

 ### What does this program do ?

-#### * It is an appointment scheduler for vaccinations, where the users are patients and caregivers keeping track of vaccine stock and appointments.
+#### * It is an medical appointment scheduler for vaccinations, where the users are patients who can use the program to keep track of their medical information, doctors' schedule and availability of medical supplied.

 ### What is needed to run this program?